Opinion | The GOP, America’s most selfless political party

 But whatever Republican voters think about the idea, Republican politicians are against it.
 Although GOP politicians are still casting about for reasons why, exactly, they oppose it.

-Sometimes their objection is that the proposal defines infrastructure too broadly, a “liberal wish-list the White House has decided to label ‘infrastructure.’”
-Biden’s plan includes not only investments in roads and bridges but also broadband, energy, manufacturing, wastewater systems, electric cars, housing, school buildings and more.
+Sometimes their objection is that the proposal defines infrastructure too broadly, a “liberal wish-list the White House has decided to label ‘infrastructure.’ ” Biden’s plan includes not only investments in roads and bridges but also broadband, energy, manufacturing, wastewater systems, electric cars, housing, school buildings and more.

 This talking point presents at least two problems, though.